Arctic Holidays: Wildlife

 Arctic Hares live farther north than any other hare among the rocks on hillsides where they can hide from foxes, wolves, owls and other enemies.
 Hares eat grass, willows and other plants.
 Their favourite meal is the arctic willow.
 Hundreds of them gather together in herds, to stay warm, and for protection from their many enemies.
 When a noise is heard they hop away in all directions.

+As far as the skys are concerned, Arctic Wildlife is dominated by the many species of bird.
 When the snow starts to melt hundreds of thousands of birds arrive to nest, raise their young and feed on Arctic plants and insects.
 There are seabirds, waterfowl, shore birds, song birds and many others.
 The birds nest on the rocky cliffs or along the shore.
 Others make their nests in the grass or on the ground.

 The flocks of migrating birds arrive in May or early June and leave in the fall to spend winter in warmer places.
 Huge colonies of Little auks occupy rocky nesting sites all over Spitsbergen as do guillemots.
 Kittiwakes are constant companions at sea or against cobalt blue glaciers as they feed on small algae and Arctic cod.
 Terns are also a constant companion.

-The ptarmigan, raven and Snowy owl stay in the Arctic all year round.
+The Ptarmigan, Raven and Snowy owl stay in the Arctic all year round.